Deep-MI/FastSurfer/INSTALL.md

 installed and running.

-After everything is installed, start Windows PowerShell and run the following command to pull the CPU Docker image:
+After everything is installed, start Windows PowerShell and run the following command to pull the CPU Docker image (check on dockerhub what version tag is most recent for cpu):

 ```bash
 docker pull deepmi/fastsurfer:cpu-v2.0.0